St. Patrick's Day Bingo Game for Preschoolers

 St. Patrick’s Day Bingo Game

-If your preschoolers have been exposed to other bingo games, they are probably going to be able to work independently.
-However, new students or children who are not familiar with these types of games will need your guidance.
+If your preschoolers have been exposed to other bingo games, they can work independently.
+However, new students or children unfamiliar with these types of games will need your guidance.

 For that reason, I created two different sets.
-That way you will decide which kiddos to group according to their level.
-It is very important to remember that you want them to feel successful, not frustrated.
-Otherwise, that experience will result in a negative one and you won’t be able to accomplish what you are trying to.
+You will decide which kiddos to group according to their level.
+It is crucial to remember that you want them to feel successful, not frustrated.
+Otherwise, that experience will result in a negative one, and you won’t be able to accomplish what you are trying to.

 St. Patrick's Day Bingo - simple version